Lovama/Unlimited-Multi-Files-Translator/README.md

 ## 📝 Example

-Suppose you have a directory `texts` containing multiple text files in English.
-Running the Mass Text Translator script and selecting French (`fr`) as the target language will translate all English text files into French.
+Suppose you have a directory `texts` containing multiple text files in any language.
+Running the Multi-Files-Translator script and selecting French (`fr`) as the target language will translate all text files into French.

 ## 🎖️ Credits